emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:function:: char *emscripten_run_script_string(const char *script)

   Interface to the underlying JavaScript engine.
 This function will ``eval()`` the given script.
 Note that this overload uses a single buffer shared between calls.
-Note: If -s NO_DYNAMIC_EXECUTION=1 is set, this function will not be available.
+Note: If ``-s DYNAMIC_EXECUTION=0`` is set, this function will not be available.

   This function can be called from a pthread, and it is executed in the scope of the Web Worker that is hosting the pthread.
 To evaluate a function in the scope of the main runtime thread, see the function emscripten_sync_run_in_main_runtime_thread().